Florida Public Relations Association: Accreditation

-FPRA participates in Universal Accreditation.
-Members can demonstrate their professional skills by sitting for the APR Accreditation in Public Relations exam.
+FPRA is a member of the Universal Accreditation Board (UAB), the governing body of the Accreditation in Public Relations (APR) credential.
+Members can demonstrate their professional skills by sitting for the Accreditation in Public Relations exam.
 In addition, FPRA offers an even higher level of professional certification, giving members an opportunity to earn the title of Certified Public Relations Counselor.